What Happens When I call 911?

 Determine Location

-When a 911 call is received at Dauphin County’s PSAP, Dauphin County’s Computer-Aided Dispatch (CAD) system interfaces with the Enhanced 911 system to display locations on a computerized map.
-The E911 system displays the telephone number and location information at the PSAP.
+When a 911 call is received at Dauphin County’s PSAP, Dauphin County’s Computer-Aided Dispatch (CAD) system interfaces with Commonwealth of Pennsylvania’s Next Generation 911 (NG911) system to display the caller’s location on a computerized map.
+The phone number and registered owner is also displayed.

-Technology continues to evolve in this area, in both location finding of cellular devices, and computerized mapping programs.
-Each evolution makes a valuable impact in the amount of time required to dispatch public safety responders to an incident.
-The telecommunicator must always verify location information regardless of what type of phone is being used and what is displayed on the screen, to ensure help is being sent to the proper location.
+Technology continues to evolve in mobile device location services and computerized mapping.
+Each evolution makes a valuable impact on the amount of time required to dispatch public safety responders to an incident.
+Despite many technological advances in these areas, the telecommunicator must always verify location information regardless of what type of phone is being used and what is displayed on the screen, to ensure help is being sent to the proper location.

 Determine the emergency